-Rumor has it that LinkedIn may be the up and coming advertising player in 2019.
+Rumor has it that LinkedIn may be the up and coming advertising player this year.

 Sure, they’ve offered advertising services for years now, but up until recently, LinkedIn has really nailed down the craft of being an ad service provider and a social media network.